francescmm/GitQlient/README.md

     5. Allow to open several repositories in the same window
     6. Better visualization of the commits and the work in progress
     7. Better visualization of the repository view
+2. Improved UI experience
+    1. Easy access to the main Git actions
+    2. Better code separation between Views and Models
+    3. Simplification of the different options one can do, keeping it to what a Git client is

 ## Sreenshots
 Here are some screenshots of the first release to show you how it looks like.
 The main window is formed by the repository graph, information about the branches, tags and submodules, and detailed description of a commit or the current work in progress: